DeterminateSystems/bootspec-secureboot/rfc.md

 ## Supporting Externalized Bootloader Backends

-Our NixOS-provided tooling is sufficient for most use cases, however there are more complicated cases that are not adequately covered by our tools and would not be appropriate to include in NixOS directly.
+Our NixOS-provided tooling is sufficient for most use cases; however, there are more complicated cases that are not adequately covered by our tools and would not be appropriate to include in NixOS directly.
 Let’s use SecureBoot as an example.

-A naive, single-user implementation of SecureBoot has signing keys on the local filesystem, and every `nixos-rebuild boot` call signs the relevant files.
-This is a valid method of implementation, however it isn’t sufficient for larger deployments.
+A naive, single-user implementation of SecureBoot may have signing keys on the local filesystem, and every `nixos-rebuild boot` call signs the relevant files.
+This is a valid method of implementation, but is insufficient for larger deployments.

-An enterprise deployment of SecureBoot probably has a centralized signing service with careful auditing about what is signed.
+An enterprise deployment of SecureBoot may have a centralized signing service with careful auditing about what is signed.
 It is more likely that the signed bootloader files come prebuilt and presigned from upstream and an unsigned file means a violation of policy.
 This is also a valid implementation, but is too heavy for a single user.

 There are infinitely many policy choices and implementations possible, and a good solution here is to allow deployers of NixOS to implement their own bootloader management tools.
 By creating a well defined specification of generations and the boot-relevant data we enable this external development.